teezeefpv/ardupilot_wiki/common/source/docs/common-fettec-onewire.rst

 It also has a better cyclic redundancy check (CRC) than Dshot offers.
 CRC checks if there are any signal errors that occur in the communication between autopilot and ESC; and between ESC and autopilot.
 It supports ESC telemetry, so information from the ESC status can be sent back to the autopilot:

-* Motor rotations per minute (RPM)
+- Motor rotations per minute (RPM)
-* Input voltage (V)
+- Input voltage (V)
-* Current draw (A)
+- Current draw (A)
+- Power consumption (W)
-* Temperature (°C)
+- Temperature (°C)

 This information allows the autopilot to:

-* dynamicaly change the center frequency of the notch filters used to reduce frame vibration noise in the gyros
+- dynamicaly change the center frequency of the notch filters used to reduce frame vibration noise in the gyros
-* log the status of each ESC to the SDCard or internal Flash, for post flight analysis
+- log the status of each ESC to the SDCard or internal Flash, for post flight analysis
-* send the status of each ESC to the Ground Station or companion computer for real-time monitoring
+- send the status of each ESC to the Ground Station or companion computer for real-time monitoring

 Connecting
 ==========

-The protocol support up-to 25 ESCs, but the ArduPilot implementation of it limits this to 12.
+The protocol supports up-to 25 ESCs, but the ArduPilot implementation of it limits this to 12.
-You can connect all ESCs to a single serial port using only a single signal wire and one GND wire.
+You can connect all ESCs to a single serial port using only a single signal wire (TX) and one GND wire.
 If you are using 4in1 ESCs you can connect up-to 3 of them in this fashion.

 Configuring
 ===========

-To configure it you need to set the SERIALX_PROTOCOL parameter to FETtec_OneWire (37), where X is the number of the serial port you are using.
+To configure it you need to set the SERIALx_PROTOCOL parameter to FETtec_OneWire (37) and SERIALx_OPTIONS parameter to HalfDuplex (4), where x is the number of the serial port you are using.

 For example:
 SERIAL2_PROTOCOL = 37
+SERIAL2_OPTIONS = 4

 Then you need to reboot the autopilot.
 After that you must set the channels you want to use in the SERVO_FTW_MASK parameter , and again restart your autopilot.